DMVis/DMVis/documentation/components/bar.md

 # Bar component

-The bar can be used for bar visualizations.
+A bar that can be used for bar visualizations.
-Positive values are expected for the width and value, but negative values are supported as well.
-Since both the width and height could be associated with the x-axis or y-axis, one must explicitly mention which is the case (i.e. horizontal versus vertical bars).
 Coordinates are relative to the parent SVG element.

-> Note: This component only produces a single bar.
+Only positive `width` values are visible.
+Both positive and negative `height` values are visible depending on `showsNegativeHeight`.
+Since both the width and height could be associated with the x-axis or y-axis, one must explicitly mention which is the case through setting `isHeightAlongYAxis`.

+> Note: The default origin is the bottom middle of the bar.

 # Required Attributes